|

 THOMAS FAWLEY & MARY FRETWELL.
 Octob’r the 23nd

-Thomas in the appropriate time-frame, in the Cawthorne Parish Register, but have
+appropriate time-frame, in the Cawthorne Parish Register, but have no

 THO FAWLEY bap Decem the 1

-established in the district.
-An earlier born Thomas was one of the Churchwardens
+district.
+An earlier born Thomas was one of the Churchwardens who

-who attested, on July 9th 1689, to the collection of funds for the
+attested, on July 9 1689, to the collection of funds for the “Just

-owners of Bickerton Hall near Bilton.
-Subsequently, Mary’s brothers Francis and
+one-time owners of Bickerton Hall near Bilton.
+Subsequently, Mary’s

-later of Bickerton, signed the bond as well as George, presumably after the
+signed the bond as well as George, presumably after the death of John

-death of John Fawley.
-Thomas Webster’s wife Elizabeth, née Halliley, probably
+Fawley.
+Thomas Webster’s wife Elizabeth, née Halliley, probably inherited

 Halliley.

-Anthony Webster son of Thomas and Elizabeth, and Mary’s nephew by marriage, was
+generation.
+Anthony Webster son of Thomas and Elizabeth, and Mary’s nephew

-sisters Mary, Grace, and Ann, there was at least one child, and maybe more, from
+Grace, and Ann, there was at least one child, and maybe more, from the

-to indicate who the offspring may have been.
-But, given the date of the
+papers to indicate who the offspring may have been.
+But, given the date of

-above-mentioned will, it is reasonable to assume that there were some children
+the above-mentioned will, it is reasonable to assume that there were some

 MARY wife of THOMAS FAWLEY (from Hoyland) June 24th